unboagable/garmin-analysis/README.md

 ### Dashboard Usage

 In the interactive dashboard, you can toggle the "Only days with 24-hour continuous coverage" checkbox to filter trend plots and analysis views.
+Use the adjacent "Max gap (minutes)" input to set the maximum allowed gap between samples (default 2).
 The filtering is applied in real-time and plot titles will indicate when filtering is active.

 ### Configuration Parameters

 - `--max-gap`: Maximum allowed gap between consecutive samples (default: 2 minutes)
 - `--day-edge-tolerance`: Allowed tolerance at day start/end (default: 2 minutes)
 - `--filter-24h-coverage`: Enable 24-hour coverage filtering

+Dashboard-specific:
+- "Max gap (minutes)": Same as `--max-gap`, adjustable per-tab in the UI

 ### Data Quality Check